kgrewee/roobie/README.md

 # Roobie
 ![Build](https://github.com/kgrewee/roobie/actions/workflows/npm.yml/badge.svg)

-**Not currently for production use.
-We are exploring a new way to approach web development.
+**No official releases yet.
+We are exploring a new methods to approach web development.
 Stable release TBD.**

 A minimalistic approach to web development.
 Roobie makes web development **easier**.
 Centralized CSS, JavaScript, themes, animations & more.
 Reuse core CSS classes and JavaScript functions instead of writing custom code.
 Always build from a template.